shrunguuu/Machine-learning/README.md

 # Machine Learning - Andrew Ng (Course Notes & Projects)

 ## Overview
 Welcome to my repository for the **Machine Learning** course by Andrew Ng.
-This repository contains my notes, weekly projects, and implementations of key concepts covered in the course.
+This repository contains  notes, weekly projects, and implementations of key concepts covered in the course.

 ## Course Details
 - **Instructor:** Andrew Ng